To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 You must avoid precious metals because they lose value and do not recover.
 For instance, the highest historical price for an ounce of gold is $2,128.42, recorded in February 1980.

-Somebody who bought gold in 1980 is still underwater because the inflation-adjusted price has not gotten close to $2,128.42 in 39 years.
-The price of gold was nearly $1,000 lower, at $1,317.30 an ounce, on March 21, 2019.
+Someone who bought gold in 1980 is still underwater because the inflation-adjusted price has not reached $2,128.42 in 39 years.

 Gold may not Protect Your Money.